-MENOPUR 75IU is intended for subcutaneous (S.C.) or intramuscular (I.M.) injection after reconstitution with the solvent provided.
-The powder should be reconstituted immediately prior to use.
-In order to avoid the injection of large volumes up to 3 vials of powder may be dissolved in 1 ml of solvent provided.
+After reconstitution with the solvent provided, MENOPUR 600IU is intended for subcutaneous (S.C.) injection, as the syringe provided is for S.C. administration only.
+The powder should be reconstituted prior to use.
+The reconstituted solution is for multiple injections and can be used for up to 28 days.
 Shaking should be avoided.
 The solution should not be used if it contains particles or if it is not clear.

-4.3 Contraindications

-MENOPUR is contra-indicated in both men and women who have:
+4.3 Contraindications MENOPUR is contraindicated in women who have: